Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Modeling and problem statement

-The drift term models the interaction between herders and targets, occurring through a periodic interaction kernel $\interactionkernel(x):\Omega\to\BB{R}$.
+The drift term models the interaction between herders and targets, occurring through a periodic interaction kernel $\interactionkernel(x):\domain\to\BB{R}$.
 We chose

 as done in \cite{maffettone2025leaderfollower}.
 Here, $\{T_j, H_i\}$ denotes the wrapped distance between target $j$ and herder $i$ in the periodic domain.
 As is common in shepherding applications \cite{long2020comprehensive, lama2024shepherding}, $\interactionkernel(x)$ is repulsive (i.e., $f(x)\mathrm{sign}(x)\geq0 \; \forall x \in \domain$), odd, and vanishes as the distance increases according to a characteristic interaction length $L>0$.
 Additionally, we assume that the strength of the repulsion can be modulated by a gain $\interactionstrengthgain(t)>0$.
-Note that this is especially relevant where the herders are robotic swarms, such as in oil-spill containment \cite{zahugi2013oil}.
-Instead, the diffusion term models Brownian motion, with $B_j(t)$ being independent standard Wiener processes and $\diffusioncoefficient>0$ being the diffusion coefficient.
+This is especially relevant where the herders are robotic swarms, such as in oil-spill containment \cite{zahugi2013oil}.
+The diffusion term comprises independent standard Wiener processes ($B_j(t)$) with diffusion coefficient $\diffusioncoefficient>0$.